Open water swimming at the 2025 World Aquatics Championships – Women's 5 km

 The women's 5 km competition at the 2025 World Aquatics Championships was held on 18 July 2025.
 The race consisted of three laps of a course off the coast of Palawan Beach, Sentosa.

 Australia's Moesha Johnson was leading the race by the first turn, and she extended her lead so that by the end of the first lap she was three seconds ahead of Italian Ginevra Taddeucci in second.
 At the start of the final lap, Johnson and Taddeucci had a large lead on the chasing pack.
 Over the final straight, Taddeucci challenged Johnson for the lead, but Johnson sped up to win with a time of 1:02:01.3.
 Taddeucci finished second with 1:02:02.3, and Japan's Ichika Kajimoto beat out the rest of the chasing pack to win bronze with 1:02:28.9.

-Johnson's victory earned her a second gold of the Championships, since she won the 10 km event earlier in the programme.
+Johnson's victory earned her a second gold of the Championships, as she also won the 10 km event earlier in the programme.
 Kajimoto's bronze made her the first Japanese medallist in an open water event at a world championship.